venkanna37/Label-Pixels/README.md

 ##  Label-Pixels
-Label-Pixels is a tool to label pixels, designed for extracting the road network from the remote sensing imagery and it can be used in other applications applications to label every pixel in the image ( Semantic segmentation).
+Label-Pixels is a tool to label pixels, designed for extracting the road network from remote sensing imagery and it can be used in other applications applications to label every pixels in the image ( Semantic segmentation).
   This is part of my MSc research project (Automatic Road Extraction from High-Resolution Remote Sensing Imagery using Fully Convolutional Networks and Transfer Learning).